 Complicated deployment is just the start.
 Your staff needs to continually fine-tune the correlations based on new threat intelligence data and other changes.
 Even so, the SIEM can generate thousands of alerts a day, depending on the size of your organization.

 Without the right correlations, the SIEM will generate too many false positives, as well as miss potential anomalies.
-The high number of false positives the SIEM generates is a common frustration that the technology is notorious for.
-One report found that a SOC analyst spends 25% of their time, on average, on investigating false positives.
+The high number of false positives the SIEM generates is a common frustration that the technology is notorious for, leading to alert fatigue among IT and security teams.
+One report found that a SOC analyst spends 25% of their time, on average, investigating false positives.

-Running the SIEM requires several full-time people—at a time when the talent gap makes staffing cybersecurity positions challenging.
-Small and medium-size organizations typically don't have the adequate staff and expertise to dedicate full-time employees to the proper implementation and continuous tuning of the SIEM.
+Running the SIEM requires several full-time people — at a time when the talent shortage makes staffing cybersecurity positions challenging.
+Small and medium-size organizations don’t typically have the headcount and staff expertise to dedicate full-time employees to the proper implementation and continuous tuning of the SIEM.

 Running a SIEM that’s misconfigured and not properly tuned may actually be putting your organization at bigger risk.
 Your security analysts will simply have to ignore a large number of alerts, and they won’t be able to get a full picture of which ones are the most critical.